 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Affiliate link disclosure examples are an excellent way to learn how to write your affiliate disclaimer.

-Not having an affiliate disclosure can get your affiliate accounts banned, and in rare cases, could result in a fine.
+Not having an affiliate disclosure can get your affiliate marketing program accounts banned, and in rare cases, could result in a fine.

 This article will show you 13 different affiliate disclosures from various sites monetizing with affiliate marketing.

 - The importance of having an affiliate disclaimer

 - Who needs to disclose affiliate links